 The population in this study were all buyers who made product purchasing decisions at the Pusat Grosir Surabaya (PGS).
 While the sample in this study are some buyers who make product purchase decisions at Pusat Grosir Surabaya (PGS).
 This research was conducted in May 2018 until June 2018.
 Respondents were chosen and determined intentionally at the Pusat Grosir Surabaya (PGS).
-Samples were determined purposively, namely the determination of samples based on certain considerations from researchers, namely buyers who make product purchase decisions at the Pusat Grosir Surabaya (PGS), and buyers meet the following criteria: aged over 18 years, buying products with their own money and individuals individual.
+Samples were determined purposively, namely the determination of samples edecisions at the Pusat Grosir Surabaya (PGS).
+Samples were determined purposively, namely the determination of samples edecisions at the Pusat Grosir Surabaya (PGS), and buyers who make product purchase decisions at the Pusat Grosir Surabaya (PGS), and buyers meet the following criteria: aged over 18 years, buying products with their own money and individual.
 Accidentally, product buyers at Pusat Grosir Surabaya (PGS) have been determined as research samples, who have met these predetermined criteria, which incidentally researchers met at the Pusat Grosir Surabaya (PGS) can be used as research respondents.
 The research respondents were determined to be fifty people.

-The variables used are price, product diversity and product purchasing decisions at the Pusat Grosir Surabaya (PGS).
+The variables used articles product diversity and product purchasing decisions at the Pusat Grosir Surabaya (PGS).
 Independent variable (Independent variable) consists of variable prices and product diversity at the Pusat Grosir Surabaya (PGS).
 The decision to purchase products at the Pusat Grosir Surabaya (PGS) as a dependent variable (Dependent variable).